 The COA is set by BU and approved by our Students’ Union (SUBU) annually in May and it is increased in line with inflation for each academic year.

 There are three kinds of loans – Subsidized, Unsubsidized and PLUS.
-The amount of money you can borrow depends on the course level and your dependency status.
+The amount of money you can borrow depends on your course level and your dependency status.

 Full details can be seen in the table below